Kresus-Labs-Inc/nft-lens/README.md

 # NFT Lens

-This project mainly consists of 2 contracts:
-  1. ERC1155URIStorage - an openzeppelin standard which is an extension of ERC1155.
-  2. NFTLens - contract inherited from ERC1155URIStorage which is a wrapper contract consisting mint functionality.

 ### Overview ###
 NFTLens is a self-minting and gifting feature inside Kresus Application intended for new users to experience the web3 ecosystem & NFT technology.
 This overview describes how NFTLens fits into the overall Kresus application.